 • any other matter that is considered relevant to the management, security and good order of the prison, and to the safe custody and welfare of the prisoner.

 Issues about a prisoner’s placement arose in R v White VSC 142.
 On 5 March 2007, Mr White was found non-guilty of murder on the grounds of mental impairment.
 Since his arrest in 2005, Mr White had been held in custody.
-Despite the intention to detain Mr White at the Thomas Embling Hospital, no bed was available for an extended period, so Mr White was detained in prison.
-Justice Bongiomo decided that it is not appropriate for people who have been found not-guilty on the grounds of mental impairment to be imprisoned and that Mr White’s continued imprisonment was contrary to Mr White’s human rights.
+Despite the intention to detain Mr White at the Thomas Embling Hospital, no bed was available for an extended period and Mr White was detained in prison.
+Justice Bongiorno decided that it is not appropriate for people who have been found not guilty on the grounds of mental impairment to be imprisoned and that Mr White’s continued imprisonment was contrary to Mr White’s human rights.
 (Note that this case pre-dates the judicial powers provided in the Charter.)

 It is recommended that prisoners keep a written record of what has occurred between them and correctional administrators, in the event that they wish to challenge the legality of an administrative decision made about them.